ACTIVITIES ON THE AUSTIN EVENTS WALL CALENDAR

 Round Rock Express

-The Dell Diamond in Round Rock is the home of the minor league Express baseball team.
-Catch a game April through September.
+The Dell Diamond in Round Rock is home to this minor league baseball team.
+April-September.

 SFC Farmers' Markets

-The Sustainable Food Center hosts the four largest farmers' markets in Austin, which feature products from local farms, ranches, dairies and nurseries.
+The Sustainable Food Center hosts two of Austin's farmers' markets, which feature products from local farms, ranches, dairies, and nurseries.
 See website for locations and times.

 For all you skaters and skateboarders, Mabel Davis District Park and Heath Eiland and Morgan Moss BMX Skate Park offer skate bowls and streetscapes.

-The Austin Astronomical Society hosts these star-viewing events at Canyon of the Eagles, held when weather permits.
+The Austin Astronomical Society hosts these star-viewing events at Wild Basin Wilderness Preserve, held when weather permits.
 See website for schedule.